Kick-Start 2026: New Year Appliance Check for Fresno & Clovis Homes

 How often should I clean my refrigerator’s condenser coils?

-Experts recommend cleaning them twice a year—once in spring and again in fall.
-Homes with pets or high dust may need to clean every three to four months.
-Clean coils help the fridge maintain temperature and prevent food from freezing.
+Twice a year is a smart rule for most homes.
+Homes with pets or high dust may need cleaning every three to four months.
+Clean coils help the fridge maintain proper temperature and operate more efficiently.

 Which appliances should I prioritize during a January check?